 Grand Teton National Park

-If you’re curious about yurts, this stylish and well-appointed Airbnb in Victor, Idaho, might be a great place to start.
+You’ve got to see this yurt!
+If you’re yurt-curious, this stylish and well-appointed Airbnb in Victor, Idaho, might be a great place to start.
 Past guests have given this stay a 4.99-star rating.
 The reviews mention the luxury of a fully stocked kitchen and the wonder of star-gazing through the hole in the top of the yurt.
 As you click through the pictures, you might be surprised at the amenities that are available — like a modern kitchen and bathroom — in what is technically a tent.
 It’s the perfect place to get close to nature, located in the Tetons with migrating birds and ponds on the property.
 The two bedrooms are just the right size for two couples or a small family.

 Cedarwood Airbnb House on the Maine Coast